neeldc2/website-login-test/README.md

 * when using the Access Token, will be able to authenticate the API calls meant for other microservice
 * will not pass the Access Token to other microservices
 * will pass User Context to other microservices so that they know which user has made the API call
+* has Flyway which will run during start-up